jamesward/hello-kafka-salesforce/README.md

 1. [Sign up for the Heroku Kafka preview](https://www.heroku.com/kafka)
 1. [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+1. Install the Kafka plugin into the Heroku CLI

+        heroku plugins:install heroku-kafka

 1. Wait for Kafka to be provisioned:

         heroku kafka:wait -a YOUR_APP